ryanlyang/PracticeTagging/README.md

-# LHC Machine Learning Challenge: The Hunt for Boosted Top Quarks
+# LHC machine learning challenge: the hunt for boosted top quarks

 Machine Learning techniques have revolutionized the identification of top quark decay signatures in experiments at the Large Hadron Collider.
 This repository describes how to use a public data set for the development of machine learning based top tagging methods, and contribute to the project of discovering new fundamental physics.